Snyder Preparing Evolution Race Development 1968 Camaro for 2018 Debut

 “But probably the coolest part has been we’ve been successful in dragsters, Funny Cars, door cars, with automatics, clutches, EFI.
 That’s been a lot of fun.”

 Snyder will aim to continue that impressive run with a Camaro that will look quite a bit different than the orange-dominant Corvette.
 This car will be predominately gray with an blue stripe, with Snyder doing most of the designing and shying away from all-orange simply because there’s “too many orange cars out there now.”

 The path to getting the car was also unconventional.
 Snyder was dropping off motors to a customer in Texas, made an offer on the car and came back to his DeMotte, Ind., home with a new car that was previously owned and tuned by the legendary Howard Moon.
 “It was a pretty good deal from my standpoint,” Snyder said with a laugh.

-The real fun – at least to Snyder and his father, Larry – has followed, with both working rigorously on making their customary major changes to a car.
+The real fun for Snyder has followed, with working rigorously on making their customary major changes to a car.
 The Camaro isn’t brand new and does have a proven track record, giving Snyder added belief there won’t be much of a transition next season.

 “I love that part, taking the car apart, fixing everything and fixing it all up,” Snyder said.
 “There’s always something new and it’s fun to try and fix that.
 You never know how temperamental a new car will be, but this is not really a new car.
 It’s a proven car and we’re excited to see what happens.”